palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![set to run as admin always](../assets/images/gui_windows_properties_run_as_admin.PNG)

-Create a short cut on your desktop by right clicking on the executable -> Send to -> Desktop

-Then double click the executable to run it for the first time.
+Double click the executable to run it for the first time.
 You must check both check boxes if prompted.

 ![accept networking](../assets/images/gui_windows_accept_networking.PNG)